Episcopal Diocese of Newark

 The Episcopal Diocese of Newark is a diocese of the Episcopal Church in the United States of America comprising the northern third of New Jersey in the United States.
-The Diocese represents the Anglican Communion, of which the Episcopal Church is a province, and presides over Episcopal parishes, missions, outreach ministries and schools in the New Jersey counties of Bergen, Essex, Hudson, Morris, Passaic, Sussex, Warren, and one church in Union County.
+The Diocese is part of the Anglican Communion, of which the Episcopal Church is a province.
+It includes Episcopal parishes, missions, outreach ministries and schools in the New Jersey counties of Bergen, Essex, Hudson, Morris, Passaic, Sussex, Warren, and one church in Union County.

+The diocese reported 24,890 members in 2015 and 18,245 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income for the 93 filing congregations of the diocese in 2024 was $14,118,644; average Sunday attendance (ASA) was 4,121 persons.
+This was a relative decrease from 7,729 persons attending on an average Sunday reported in 2015.

 History

-Though Newark was originally a Puritan settlement, Anglicans have been worshipping in the area since 1695.
+Though Newark was originally a Puritan settlement, Anglicans have been worshiping in the area since 1695.
 An Anglican congregation was established in Newark by 1729 and a church, Trinity Church, was under construction in 1742.
 Two other current parishes, Christ Church in what is now Belleville (1746) and Christ Church in Newton (1769), were established by charter of the British Crown.
 The church, with its association with Britain, suffered during the American Revolutionary War, but by the time the first bishop of New Jersey was elected in 1815, there were 27 congregations.
 By 1832, there were 85 congregations statewide.

 The Diocese of Northern New Jersey was separated from the larger Diocese of New Jersey in 1874.
 The new diocese had 64 congregations and established Christ Hospital in Jersey City.
 The diocese took its present name in 1886, and by 1903 there were over 100 congregations.
 Despite the Great Depression that number rose to 153 by 1931.

 In June 1967, the region was rocked by the Newark riots which began the diocese's growing role as a catalyst for social change.
-The first-ever national conference for black empowerment took place at Trinity Cathedral, and in 1969 the Rev. Canon Dillard Robinson became the first African-American dean of any Episcopal cathedral.
+The first-ever national conference for Black empowerment took place at Trinity Cathedral, and in 1969 the Rev. Canon Dillard Robinson became the first African-American dean of any Episcopal cathedral.
 Bishop Leland Stark was also vocal in the peace movement during the Vietnam War and in favor of women's ordination to the priesthood.
 His successor, George Edward Rath, would during his tenure advocate adoption of the 1979 Book of Common Prayer and two of the Philadelphia Eleven (the first female priests ordained in the USA) eventually became priests of the Diocese.